 - Marinate the hake in 1 tablespoon of oil, a pinch of turmeric, and a little salt.
 Leave at room temperature while you make the sauce.
 This helps to firm up the fish.

 - Heat 1 tablespoon of oil in a large frying pan and add the Indian bay leaves, then the red onions.
 Cook until they are translucent and soft, about 10 minutes.

-- Add the ginger, garlic, cumin and the 2 teaspoons of turmeric and cook for a further 2 minutes, stirring.
+- Add the ginger, garlic, cumin, and 2 teaspoons of turmeric and cook for a further 2 minutes, stirring.
 Add the coconut milk and cook for another few minutes.
-Season and add the ground cardamom, lime juice and sugar to taste, to create the balance between sweet and salty.
+Season and add the ground cardamom, lime juice, and sugar to taste, to create a balance between sweet and salty.
 Add the coriander and, using a stick blender, blitz the sauce until smooth.